infinitered/gluegun/docs/README.md

   generate (g)   -
 ```

 That's it!
 Now you can flesh out your CLI.
 It can be simple or quite complex.
-See [Getting Started](/getting-started) for more.
+See [Getting Started](/getting-started) and [Tutorial: Making a Movie CLI](/tutorial-making-a-movie-cli) for more.

 ## Gluegun Features